dwyl/learn-tape/README.md

 consider reading our _**beginner's introduction**_:
 [https://github.com/dwyl/**learn-tdd**](https://github.com/dwyl/learn-tdd)
 <br />
-The "vending machine" example/tutorial is _designed_ to be simple.
+The "vending machine" example/tutorial is _designed_ to be simple for complete beginners. <br />
 If you prefer a more _extended_ "real world" example app, see: https://github.com/dwyl/todomvc-vanilla-javascript-elm-architecture-example
 <br />